UUDigitalHumanitieslab/compound-splitter/README.md

 - provide a unified API for multiple compound splitters.
 The package offers a simple socket server and a Flask application for this purpose.
 - evaluate the accuracy of different compound splitters

+## Intended audience

+The package was initially developed for [T-scan](https://github.com/UUDigitalHumanitieslab/tscan), a natural language analysis application intended for research.
+For T-scan, we required that users could choose between different algorithms (hence the need for a unified API), and some evaluation of the quality of those algorithms.

+The resulting package is useful if you want to run a compound splitting service (e.g. as part of an API or web application), or if you want to evaluate compound splitter methods.
+Adding new methods, even ones that are not python packages, should be feasible if you have programming experience.

+If you are looking for a simple, lightweight python package for compound splitting, this is not it. [compound-word-splitter](https://github.com/TimKam/compound-word-splitter) may be a good alternative for you.

+## Compound splitting methods

 The following compound splitters are included:

 - `compound-splitter-nl`, developed by Katja Hoffman, Valentin Jijkoun, Jaap Kamps, and Christof Monz (LGPL-3.0 license).
 See https://web.archive.org/web/20200813005715/https://ilps.science.uva.nl/resources/compound-splitter-nl/ for the archived website and https://github.com/bminixhofer/ilps-nl-splitter for an archive of the source code.